lasigeBioTM/LLAMIC/README.md

 ## Overview

-**LLaMIC** is a modular pipeline designed for clinical entity recognition and standardization, focusing on identifying **cardiovascular and cerebrovascular disease (CCD) mentions**, their therapeutic drugs (CCDt), and binary relations in unstructured electronic health records (EHR) free-text notes.
+**LLaMIC** is a modular pipeline designed for clinical entity recognition and standardization, focusing on identifying **cardiovascular and cerebrovascular disease (CCD) mentions**, their therapeutic drugs (CCDt), and binary relations in unstructured electronic health records (EHR) clinical notes.

 LLaMIC combines instruction-tuned large language models (LLMs) with rule-based lexicons to achieve: